Tutopiya Logo

 IdeaWhat it meansHow the exam uses it

-Biological catalystSpeeds reaction, not used up”Define enzyme”
+Biological catalystSpeeds up reaction; not used up”Define the term enzyme”

-Active siteRegion where substrate binds”Explain specificity”
+Active siteRegion where substrate binds”Explain how enzymes work”

-FactorEffect on rateAt extremes
+FactorEffect on rateBiological example

 Enzymes in past-paper wording: command words that matter

-DescribeWhat happens, no why”Describe the lock-and-key model.”
+DescribeWhat happens, step by step”Describe the lock-and-key hypothesis.”

 Worked exam-style stems (how to answer the wording)